vmware/vic/tests/test-cases/Group1-Docker-Commands/1-43-Docker-CP.md

 * Step 18-23 should all succeed
 * Step 24-32 should all succeed
 * Step 33-40 should all succeed
+* Step 41-45 should all succeed
+* Step 46-49 should all succeed

 # Possible Problems:
+Step 41-48 won't succeed until we have guest tool support for disk label